Lakefield Chiefs: History

 The Chiefs won their league again in 2004.

-In 2005-06, the Chiefs finished the season in fourth place.
+In 2005–06, the Chiefs finished the season in fourth place.
 In the league quarter-final, the Chiefs defeated the Georgina Ice 3-games-to-none.
 In the league semi-final, the Chiefs ran into the top seeded Port Perry Mojacks.
 The Mojacks defeated the Chiefs 4-games-to-1 to move on to the league final.

-The 2006-07 season, the Chiefs won the regular season crown to earn the top seed in the playoffs.
+The 2006–07 season, the Chiefs won the regular season crown to earn the top seed in the playoffs.
 In the league semi-final, the Chiefs played against the Uxbridge Bruins and swept them 4-games-to-none.
 In the league final, the Chiefs also swept the Port Perry Mojacks 4-games-to-none to win the league championship.
 They moved on to the provincial quarter-finals where they were pitted against the Empire B Junior C Hockey League's Amherstview Jets.
 The Chiefs beat the Jets 4-games-to-2 to advance further.
 In the provincial semi-final, the Chiefs ran into the Georgian Mid-Ontario Junior C Hockey League's Penetang Kings.
 The Chiefs were swept 4-games-to-none by the Kings.

+On February 8, 2024, the PJHL announced a conference realignment that would take place starting the 2024-25 season.
+Lakefield, along with North Kawartha would move from the Orr division into the Tod division.